 The building now housing The Linde Center for Global Environmental Science was originally designed by the Goodhue Associates, constructed in 1932, and named for Caltech trustee and benefactor Henry Robinson.
-As the Robinson Laboratory of Astrophysics, under the leadership of the renowned astrophysicist George Ellery Hale, it was the base for the construction of the 200-inch telescope on Mount Palomar.
+As the Robinson Laboratory of Astrophysics, under the leadership of the renowned astrophysicist George Ellery Hale, it was the base for the construction of the 200-inch telescope on Palomar Mountain.
 The roof of the Robinson Laboratory holds a 1:10 scale model of Palomar's telescope dome, which was used to test design elements of the Palomar dome and to house a student telescope.

 The Robinson Laboratory itself was constructed as a solar observatory, with a coelostat solar telescope dome and a solar shaft extending from the roof more than 120 feet down into the ground.
 In the two underground floors of the Robinson Laboratory were spectrographs for observations of the sun, as well as other laboratories and shops supporting astrophysical observations around Southern California.

 For decades, the building was the home of Caltech's astronomers and astrophysicists.
 In 2009, they moved across California Avenue into the newly constructed Cahill Center for Astronomy and Astrophysics.